 What-If analysis is the process of calculating backward to find out an input by providing a specific output.
 In other words, what-if analysis can be considered as opposite to formulas.
 You use formulas to calculate an output by providing inputs whereas what-if analysis helps you find out what input will result in a specific output.
-You can use what-if analysis to estimate your monthly savings that meet your retirement goals, find the return rate of an investment, plan your budget and so on.
+You can use what-if analysis to estimate your monthly savings that meet your retirement goals, find the return on investment, plan your budget and so on.

 There are three different tools available in Excel to perform what-if analysis: scenarios, data tables and Goal Seek.
 Let's have a look at Goal Seek function.
 Using Goal Seek function, you can change the data in formula and analyze how it affects the end result.
 Have a look at the data given below (don't get scared).
 We will be using this data to perform what-if analysis.